-Bertie Ahern: It was not that but rather having so many other issues.
-Everyone said if we get peace and nobody is using arms the issues would die.
+Bertie Ahern: It wasn't that.
+It was rather having so many other issues.
+Everyone said if we get peace and nobody is using arms, these issue will die away.
 They did not.
-The information came out about how many arms the IRA actually had and that they had received five shipments from Gadhafi, of which only one was caught and the other four were buried somewhere.
+When the information came out about how many arms the IRA actually had, that they had received five shipments from Gadhafi, and we only caught one of them.
+The other four were buried somewhere.

-Kerim Yildiz: Should some have laid down their arms as a condition before moving to negotiations?
+Kerim Yildiz: Some have laid down their arms as a condition before moving to negotiations.

 Bertie Ahern: You know my opinion.
 That means telling the groups to surrender.
 I got to know them.
-Leaders of the IRA who had fought for 30 years had many of their friends who were killed or were in jail, who were separated from their families or had ran off to the US or Australia, and you want to tell them to give up their arms first?
-I would not do that.
+Leaders of the IRA, who had fought for 30 years, many of their friends were killed, or are in jail, they are separated from their families, run off to the US or Australia, and you want to tell them to give up their arms first?
+I wouldn't do that.
 'What guerrilla leader will surrender?
 I fought for 30 years!'
-That was one answer and I agreed with him.
+That's his answer, and I agree with him.

-Participant: Two months ago, our Prime Minister made a gesture to the guerrillas to go down the mountain.
+Participant 12: Two months ago, our Prime Minister made a gesture to the guerrillas to go down the mountain.
 It was a gesture to disarm their minds.
-Also two months ago, a university student had participated in PKK fighting in Syria and then returned to Urfa.
-His father who wanted to save him from the PKK kidnapped him.
-He then sent an invitation to the Prime Minister to go to his wedding.
-I attended that wedding.
+Two months ago a university student had participated in PKK fighting in Syria, he then came back to Urfa.
+He got kidnapped by his father who wanted to save him from the PKK.
+He sent an invitation to the Prime Minister to go to his wedding, I participated at that weeding.
 We gave a call to the wife and kids and parents, congratulated them and gave them a present.
 Did you experience similar incidents?
 What kind of impact could it have?
-Is it important to purify their minds, to make them say I do not want that?
-How influential are gestures?
+It is important to purify their minds, to make them say I don't want that, how influential are gestures?

 Bertie Ahern: Any symbolic act can work.
 Ultimately, you purify their minds by dealing with the causes of the trouble.
-Paramilitaries do not go out to get killed for fun.
-They believe in their cause and motivations.
+Paramilitaries don't go out to get killed for fun, they believe in their cause and motivations.
 We thus need to deal with inequalities and causes and injustice.
-Northern Ireland was discrimination.
-Houses and grants were given to Protestants whereas Catholics were discriminated against and this was the underlying reason causing all the trouble.
+That was discrimination in Northern Ireland.
+Houses and grants were given to Protestants.
+Catholics were discriminated, this was the underlying reason causing all the trouble.
 Those are the kind of things you have to challenge in negotiations.
-I was involved in many secret meetings and gestures and in the end we negotiated the main elements.
-We completely changed the police force and set up equality on the agenda.
-A new criminal and justice system including the police force would no longer be 99 per cent Protestant.
-Symbolism helps but the solution is dealing with causes.
+I was involved in many secret meetings and gestures, in the end we negotiated about the main elements.
+We totally changed the police force, we set up equality on the agenda, a new criminal and justice system, and the police force would no longer be 99% Protestant.
+Symbolism is a help, the solution is dealing with causes.

-Participant: In Turkey, there is a widely discussed issue that there will be no solution without press freedom.
+Participant 4: In Turkey there is a widely discussed issue that there is no solution without press freedom.
 Some say we have an authoritarian leadership.
 Do you consider this an obstacle to the peace process?

 Bertie Ahern: I know some of your leaders.
-With Thatcher, we would not have solved the problem.
+With thatcher we would not have solved the problem.
 You need someone to be prepared to enter into dialogue.
 Any leader anywhere, even if it's Putin, will want to see progress.
 I have friends involved in North Korea, which is really authoritarian, but they are slowly working towards finding a solution.
 It may take a long time.

 I wish you well in your efforts.
-Elections always raise tensions but they will be over in a few months.
-Hopefully the PKK do not cause any trouble.
+Elections always s raise tensions, but they will be over in a few months.
+Hopefully the PKK don't cause any trouble on the way.